collective/rt.ploneversions/README.rst

 known good working versions in a file.

-It is tedious to do it by hand, because you have to merge some files in the correct order, so I wrote the `ploneversions` script.
+It is tedious to do it by hand, because you have to fetch and merge some files in the correct order, so I wrote the `ploneversions` script.

-Enjoy it!
+I hope you will enjoy it!

 Installation
 ------------